 Your mind simply will not let you fall to sleep, until your mind and body are so exhausted that you crash from your weakened state.
 This can lead to an incomplete sleep cycle without the REM stage, which is why you feel so tired and exhausted when you wake up in the morning after a night of poor sleep.
 The REM stage is where the good restorative sleep happens.

+Let’s look at a different, but related situation.
 You get a great night’s rest.
 You feel powerful, energetic and ready to go in the morning.
 Then you have an incredibly stressful day.
 Even though your previous night’s rest prepared your body properly for the day, experiencing high levels of stress has once again released cortisol and other stress-related hormones.

-Stopping the lack of sleep and stress Cycle
+Stopping the lack of sleep and stress cycle

 Identify the biggest stressors in your life.
 In most cases, with most women, the things that cause you stress are identifiable.
 You can probably name them pretty quickly.